 OUR WORK

-At International Neighbors we focus on four essential areas: Home, Health, Community, and Career.
-Our mission is to equip our refugee neighbors with the network and skills needed to move from surviving to thriving in Charlottesville.
-We realize this mission through our programs.
-Of course, the needs of refugees who have fled their home country are enormous.
+Of course, the needs of refugees who have fled their home countries are enormous.
 In many cases, our work with them from their arrival through achieving U.S. citizenship is all-encompassing and can’t fully be captured here.
 Learn more about these four program areas and how they directly aid our refugee neighbors.

 Home